mcalisterkm/teach-your-pi-to-sniff-with-bme688/README.md

 ![flash1.png](img/flash1.png)

-The Huzza32 has two LED either side of the microUSB connection, one red and one yellow.
+The Huzza32 has two LEDs either side of the microUSB connection, one red and one yellow.
 The yellow is external lithium battery charge information, and as I have no external battery it flashes constantly.
 The red flashes intermittently prior to flashing the firmware, and after flashing it emits a steady 1 sec flash when recording.
 Recording starts as soon as the development kit is powered on.
 The coin battery supports the RTC (real time clock) only.

 ![reading-data1.png](img%2Freading-data1.png)